pcraciunoiu/embrangler_pelican/content/posts/2012-12-30-belated-birthday-resolutions.md

 Tags: resolution, future, success, happiness
 Summary: How did 2012 go, and what my goals are for 2013.

 Sooo... the end of the world didn't happen.
-Continuing the 2010-initiated tradition, here are my thoughts on 2012 and moving forward.
+Continuing the 2010-initiated tradition, here are my thoughts on 2012 and beyond.

 Table of contents: